0xn0va/slh-sh/README.md

 There are at least 17 steps to do a Systematic Literature Review (SLR) with a Google Sheets.

-slh-sh would automate the all the repetitive tasks, The only manual steps (12, 16, 17) would be, writing minimal one line command, reading the article, highlighting the texts and writing your paper.
+slh-sh would automate the all the repetitive tasks.

+The only manual steps (12, 16, 17) would be:
+- Writing a minimal one line command
+- Reading the article and highlighting the texts based on predefined Theme Color in Config File.
+- Writing your paper.

 1. Find the next study in the list on Covidence.
 2. Add new row to Google Sheet.